Get Free Shipping on your order now! Don't miss out!

 Helpful?

-Q: null I recently purchased a +/– 30 year old 19'6"" wooden sloop, strip planked pine over oak frames.
+Q: I recently purchased a +/– 30 year old 19'6"" wooden sloop, strip planked pine over oak frames.
 She's been out of the water for several years, stored indoors.
 When we launched her we left her flooded (with flotation, so neutrally buoyant) to take up.
 The planking seems to have swelled up fine, but there is a persistent and significant leak along the seam between the port garboard and the keel.
 I'm planning to haul her again, clean out that seam, and fill it with Thixo Flex.
 Would you recommend that product for this application?

 4 years ago